john7rho/john7rho/README.md

 ### Hello! 👋 I'm John.🐺

-- 🔭 I’m currently working on building tinnitus therapy tools.
+- 🔭 Currently exploring different fields -- from couch-surfing platforms to hearing tech
-- 🌱 I’m currently learning mobile dev (wow it's not easy haha).
+- 🌱 I’m currently learning more web/mobile dev
-- 👯 I’m looking to collaborate on wide-eyed ideas.
+- 👯 I’m looking to collaborate on wide-eyed ideas
-- 💬 Ask me about investing, BCIs, crypto, solidity dev, and more!
+- 💬 Ask me about investing, BCIs, and more!
 (Always looking to learn and explore.)
 - 📫 How to reach me: john.rho@cashclubcorp.org
 --> Nice to meet you!